In this chapter, we will discuss configuring forms for business users.

 Now, we see an empty form:

-We may see accounts in form rows and time periods in columns.
+We can see accounts in form rows and time periods in columns.
 This is a preconfigured layout for the Accounts*Times form.
-You may configure layouts with the desired row and column dimensions.
+You can configure layouts with the desired row and column dimensions.

 All application forms use standard Excel formatting features.